alberto-lazari/masters-thesis/preface/acknowledgements.typ

 it filled the last days of my degree with inspiring harmony.

 To everyone within the scouting world I had the privilege of meeting.
-So many embodied living examples of the kind of Christian, citizen, and man I aspire to become.
+So many embodied living examples of the kind of Christian, citizen, and person I aspire to become as a man.

 To my closest friends,
 that I can always trust to be there for supporting and encouraging me.